-Our approach to inspection is supported by a Scrutiny Framework, which provides structure to our activities and the means to consistently and objectively assess policing in Scotland.
+Our approach to inspection is supported by an Inspection Framework which provides structure to our activities and the means to consistently and objectively assess policing in Scotland.
 The purpose of this framework is to support lead and associate inspectors at HMICS when conducting inspections.
 While each inspection varies in subject matter and scope, this framework provides a structure within which we can ensure a consistent and professional approach.
 We also hope the framework helps inspected bodies, stakeholders and the public to know what to expect from HMICS.

-This Framework is based on the Public Service Improvement Framework (PSIF), the European Foundation for Quality Management (EQFM) Excellence Model and Best Value characteristics.
+This Framework is based on the European Foundation for Quality Management (EQFM) Excellence Model and Best Value characteristics.
 These models have been simplified and altered to provide an inspection framework model to assist in the inspection of elements of policing or the Scottish Police Authority (SPA).
 It should also assist with identifying areas of good or poor performance and in establishing priorities for improvement.

-There are six overarching themes which link to statements that we use to assess the organisation or service area we inspect.
-The overarching themes are; Outcomes, Leadership and Governance, Planning and Processes, People, Resources and Partnerships.
+There are six overarching themes which link to quality indicators that we use to assess the organisation or service area we inspect.
+The overarching themes are: